Blood cancer prognosis

 Any information you find out about the prognosis for a particular disease will be based on what happened to a large group of people over a particular period of time, so it can only give you a general picture.
 Even if two people have the same condition, their prognosis may be different.

-• your diagnosis, including the type of blood cancer and the results of specific tests
+- your diagnosis, including the type of blood cancer and the results of specific tests

-• the stage of the disease when you’re diagnosed
+- the stage of the disease when you’re diagnosed

-Watch senior support services nurse Gemma and people with blood cancer talk about prognosis.
+Watch Senior Support Services Nurse Gemma and people with blood cancer talk about prognosis.

 Survival rates

-If you decide to search for information on prognosis, you may come across statistics called survival rates.
+If you decide to search for information about prognosis, you may come across statistics called survival rates.
 These state the percentage of people surviving a disease over a set period of time – usually five years.
 For example, a five-year survival rate of 90% means that nine out of ten people with a particular condition are alive five years after their diagnosis.

-Figures like these can seem alarming and confusing, but they are just averages based on a large group of people’s experiences with the same disease.
+Figures like these can seem alarming and confusing, but they are averages based on a large group of people’s experiences with the same disease.
 They don’t mean that 90% of people with that disease will only live for five years, or that 90% of people are cured after five years.
 They are guides to help doctors compare the general prognosis for different diseases, and give an idea of how well people with the same type of cancer have responded to their treatment in the past.

 If you hear or read something about your prognosis that you don’t understand or that worries you, speak to our Support Services Team.